TarcisioPhilips/mcp-server-poc/README.md

 # MCP Server POC

-A proof-of-concept implementation of a Model Context Protocol (MCP) server for enhancing AI assistant capabilities with custom tools and resources.
+A proof-of-concept implementation of a Model Context Protocol (MCP) server for AI assistant note-taking, featuring custom tools and resources for managing notes.

 ## Overview

-This project demonstrates how to create and use a Model Context Protocol (MCP) server that can provide custom tools and resources to AI assistants like Claude and others that support the MCP standard.
+This project demonstrates how to create and use a Model Context Protocol (MCP) server that provides note-taking capabilities to AI assistants (such as Claude, Cursor, and others supporting MCP).
 The server includes:

-- Documentation search tool for LangChain, LlamaIndex, and OpenAI
-- Web crawling capability
-- Integration with Google Search API
+- A tool to add notes
+- A resource to fetch the latest note
+- A prompt to summarize all notes

+All notes are stored in a local `notes.txt` file in the project directory.

 ## Requirements